Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 No, we track no data without your explicit consent.
 You can see how, when, and why at our [Analytics and Telemetry](./analytics-telemetry) page.

+### Q9: When I upload a file, where is it processed?

+Uploads go to the server or desktop instance you're using, not to Stirling servers.
+The macOS/Windows desktop apps process files locally—even when you pick the Stirling Cloud sign-in today—so your PDFs stay on your device unless you point the app to a remote self-hosted server.
+Planned SaaS-assisted features (for desktop app) will be opt-in when they arrive.